atomashevic/vscode-working-memory/README.md

 ## Usage

-There are 2 ways to open Woking Memory:
+There are 2 ways to open Working Memory:

 * VSCode Command: `Ctrl+Shift+P` or `F1`, then type `Working Memory: Open`
 * Shortcut Key-bind: Press `Alt+M`